 How do I apply for Federal Direct Loans?

-You will need to complete the Free Application for Federal Student Aid (FAFSA) form.
+You will need to complete the FAFSA form.
 This form will enable your college to determine your eligibility for all types of federal aid, including the Federal Direct Loan.
 After you find out whether you are eligible for the Federal Direct Loan, you will need to complete a Federal Direct Loan Master Promissory Note (MPN).
 Visit the federal student aid site for more information about the Direct Loan program.

 How much can I borrow through the Federal Direct Loan program?